 - The Daintree Rainforest – Queensland.
 Possibly the oldest rainforest in the world, growing 135 million years.
 Largest continuous rainforest in Australia, 1,200 square kilometres large, extremely high biodiversity.
 Contains unique, endemic primitive flowering plants.

 - Fraser Island – Queensland.
 Largest sand island in the world, 1,840 square kilometres.
 Contains dunes up to 24 metres high, tall rainforest growing at elevations up to 200 metres, unique ‘vallum’ heaths and more than 100 unique, crystal clear dune lakes retained in the sand by organic matter deposits.

 - Hamelin Pool and L’haridon Bight – Western Australia, Shark Bay.
 Hypersaline shallows with unique biotope – active growth of stromatolites – oldest known form of life on Earth.
 Also other unique forms of life.

 - Lord Howe Island – this remote, 56 square kilometres large island has its own ecoregion where half of plants and some birds and other animals are endemic.
 Unique characteristics is diverse glowing mushrooms in the forest, some bright enough to be used for reading in night.
 Endemic kentia palms are popular beautiful houseplants.

 - Palm Valley – Northern Territory, near Alice Springs.
-Relict of the tropical past of Central Australia in the middle of enormous desert, the only place in the central part of Australia where grow palms: the rare Livistona mariae as well as other rare plants.
+Oasis in the middle of enormous desert, the only place in the central part of Australia where grow palms: the rare Livistona mariae as well as other rare plants.
 Ecosystem is fed by spring water.
 It is likely that palms were brought here by people some 15 - 30 thousand years ago.

 - Tree heath south of Freycinet Estuary – Western Australia, Shark Bay.
 Unique biotope with at least 51 endemic species.